jcosta33/file-manager/README.md

 | `file`              | `file`   | **Required**.
 The file to upload             |
 | `currentChunkIndex` | `number` | **Required**.
 The current chunk index number |
 | `totalChunks`       | `number` | **Required**.
 The total number of chunks     |

-## Styling

-The boilerplate provides Tailwind CSS by default.
-If you want to use something else, feel free to add it.

-## Testing

-Vitest is provided by default for testing, however you are free to use whatever you like and are familiar with.